 Fraud Offenses in Maryland

-If you have been implicated in a fraudulent crime, you need an attorney who is experienced in defending against accusations of fraud.
-The attorneys at Lotze Mosley, LLP are a team that has experience in a number of fraud crimes, including welfare, bank and voter fraud.
+If you have been implicated in a fraudulent crime, you need a criminal defense attorney Annapolis who is experienced in defending against accusations of fraud.
+The criminal defense law firm at Lotze Mosley, LLP is a team that has experience in a number of fraud crimes, including welfare, bank and voter fraud.
 We provide an initial consultation to discuss your situation.

 We are located at: